energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

   - A computer loads and executes the binaries, thus enabling the computer to run Word.exe, Google.com, a thermostat, a car, an app, etc.
   - Usually, binary files can only be used by the specific computer architecture they were meant for.
 A computer architecture is a specific design of the electrical computer system inside the computer, comparable to the difference between a motor that runs on diesel, gasoline or is electrical.
 Examples of different computer architectures are x86 (Laptops) and ARM (Smartphones, Macs).

-- A normal user has no interest in source code and does not see the source code but only the binary code upon executing the program of their choice.
 - It could be argued that a modern website also is mostly binary code due to the excessive amount of interactive features included in modern websites.

 ### Compilation